13 Career Change CV Examples [& Templates]

 Showcase your transferable skills

-These skills should be the interpersonal and technical abilities you’ve acquired from previous roles.
+These skills should be the soft and technical abilities you’ve acquired from previous roles.
 Don’t just list them; go further and demonstrate how you’ve utilised them to achieve results.
-If used well, even without direct experience, recruiters would understand why you would be a perfect addition to their team.
+If used well, even without direct experience, recruiters would understand why you would be an ideal addition to their team.

 Examples of transferable skills for a career change CV